Skip to Content

 There is no cost to you, the participant, for taking part in this study.

-In recognition for your time and participation in this study, you will be paid a total of $220 (which will be loaded onto a Prezzy card).
+In recognition for your time and participation in this study, you will be reimbursed a total of $210.
 This total amount is based on your attendance to all FIVE visits to the Massey University Food and Nutrition Laboratory on Albany campus.
-If for any reason you are unable to complete the study, you will be paid for your total time contributed to the study.
-Each study visit that you complete, you will be paid $50 (Prezzy card).
+If for any reason you are unable to complete the study, you will be reimbursed for your total time contributed to the study.
+You will receive $10 for completing the screening visit and then for each study visit that you complete, you will be reimbursed with $50.

 If you were injured in this study, which is unlikely, you would be eligible for compensation from ACC just as you would be if you were injured in an accident at work or at home.
 You will have to lodge a claim with ACC, which may take some time to assess.
 If your claim is accepted, you will receive funding to assist in your recovery.